NomadLyfe/phase-2-project/README.md

 Lotus Forge is a single page application that allows a user to create an account and easily organize MTG cards into decks that you have created.
 Due to it's simplicity in adding and removing cards, it provides an effortless alternative to build out your decks digitally before spending money an dtime building the deck in real life.
 Besides that, it also allows you to conveniently have all your deck information in one place.

+Users, with or without accounts, are able to look at everyone's decks that have been made on the home page.
+If you are not logged on, or are looking at somone's else's deck, you will not be able to modify that deck.
+This gives all users to be able to pull ideas and in a way collaborate with the community at large.